About Mandela Yoga Project

 Mandela Yoga Project, Inc. is a black-led, early stage 501(c)(3) nonprofit start-up founded by yoga teacher Jeffrey Thomas, who lost fifty pounds and gained control of his diabetes with the help of yoga -- while his sister died from complications of the disease.

-Our fight to make yoga accessible is made possible, in part, by the support of 251 donors to the 2018 GoFundMe free yoga campaign and the David & Lynn Eikenberry Charitable Fund.
+Our fight to make the self-healing potential of yoga accessible is made possible, in part, by the support of 337 contributors to the various giving campaigns since the first GoFundMe in 2018.

-MYP's founding institutional supporters include: The Foundation for a Mindful Society (publishers of Mindful Magazine), Yoga Alliance Foundation, The Eastern Bank Charitable Foundation, Steve Phillips & Susan Sandler, and Kat Taylor.
+MYP's founding institutional supporters included: The Foundation for a Mindful Society (publishers of Mindful Magazine), Yoga Alliance Foundation, The Eastern Bank Charitable Foundation, Steve Phillips & Susan Sandler, and Kat Taylor.

-Our current fiscal sponsor is Root Cause, a national non profit consulting firm that strives to eliminate disparities based on race, class, gender, and geography by partnering to design, implement, and measure strategies that enable more people to achieve lifelong success.
+An independent 501(c)(3) nonprofit since 2020, MYP's current fiscal advisor is Root Cause, a national nonprofit consulting firm that strives to eliminate disparities based on race, class, gender, and geography by partnering to design, implement, and measure strategies that enable more people to achieve lifelong success.